HyeminP/DNSC-6301-Group-Project/README.md

   * Math or software problems:
   * Real-world risks: who, what, when or how?
 * **Describe potential uncertainties relating to the impacts of using your model**:
-  * Math or software problems:
+     * Math or software problems: Uncertain in how the math will translate across given how as said above, data is classified and coded together but not individually
+     * Using the cutoff we did to calculate the AIR, even if we change them, historically credit score calculations are inherently biased as they
   * Real-world risks: who, what, when or how?